 Perley-Ann Friedman is a Canadian author living in the remote paradise island of Koh Lanta, Thailand.
-As an avid charity worker, cat-lover, expat, retiree, and self-confessed “boomer”, Perley-Ann strives to entertains readers with her life of knowledge, learnings and stories.
+As an avid charity worker, cat-lover, expat, retiree, and self-confessed “boomer”, Perley-Ann strives to entertain readers with her life of knowledge, learnings and stories.

 IN HER OWN WORDS